cudmore/triggercamera/readme.md

  - SD card
  - Power supply
  - USB stick to save video
+ - Voltage level shifter
  - Raspberry Pi NoIR camera
+ - Pi camera ribbon cables (2 meters)
  - IR LEDS
- - Cables to wire the Raspberry Pi to digital TTL lines
+ - Cables to wire the Raspberry Pi to digital lines
+ - Pi Camera ribbon cable to HDMI converter
+ - [optional] 5V relay to allow Pi to switch higher voltage power (5V or 12V) on/off

+While the cost of the Pi is cheap, the price adds up with all the additional pieces needed.
+In the end, the total cost should be $100 to $150.

+The Raspberry Pi can only accept digital signals at 3.5V.
+Many devices use 5V for digital signals.
+Thus, a level shifter is needed to convert 5V to 3.5V.
+This can be easily wired by hand as a voltage divider or purchased as a premade circuit board.

 ## Configuring a Raspberry Pi